| PPI OPEN PATENT LICENSE Version 0.1.11 (Note: Online edits to this version number still being made.) WORK IN PROGRESS

 the collection genuinely can be considered to be an

+aggregate work.
 This leads to the question as to whether a set of components,

 taken as a whole, create a work as a whole, or an aggregate